 Public service employees generally ensure the responsible and fair provision of services to citizens of the province.
 By extension, public service employees may acquire intimate knowledge of internal problems within government and its various agencies, boards and commissions.
-They have a crucial role to play in keeping their workplaces safe and respectful themselves: keeping all aspects of government operations free from gross mismanagement: reporting suspected statutory offences; and protecting our It is important to provide environment. employees with a confidential, impartial and supportive avenue to disclose, discuss and work towards mitigation of the identified problem.
+They have a crucial role to play in keeping their workplaces safe and respectful for themselves; keeping all aspects of government operations free from gross mismanagement; reporting suspected statutory offences; and protecting our environment.
+It is important to provide employees with a confidential, impartial and supportive avenue to disclose, discuss and work towards mitigation of the identified problem.

-The Public Interest Disclosure and Whistleblower Protection Act (PIDA) provides the right to current employees to disclose wrongdoing within their organization and the right to be protected from reprisal for doing so.
-These rights reinforce the key values of integrity and accountability in the public sector.

-The PIDA provides an avenue for employees of the public service to come forward in a confidential manner with allegations of specific wrongdoing they believe should be investigated and rectified in the public interest.
-Employees should know there are no statutory or procedural bars that apply to disseminating sensitive government information in a public interest disclosure made to the Citizens' Representative, other than solicitor-client privilege and the deliberations of Cabinet or a committee thereof.

-The PIDA contains penalties, including job loss, against wrongdoers or any person who commits a reprisal against an employee suspected of disclosing in the public interest.
+- ❖ The Public Interest Disclosure and Whistleblower Protection Act (PIDA) provides the right to current employees to disclose concerns about suspected wrongdoings within their organization and the right to be protected from reprisal for doing so.
+These rights reinforce the key values of integrity and accountability in the public sector. - ❖ The PIDA protects the identity of an employee making a disclosure, maintaining confidentiality to the extent permitted by law and consistent with the need to conduct a proper investigation. - ❖ The PIDA provides an avenue for employees of the public service to come forward in a confidential manner with allegations of specific wrongdoing they believe should be investigated in a fair and effective manner and rectified in the public interest.
+The Citizens' Representative, as an Officer of the House of Assembly, is independent of the provincial government, inclusive of all public bodies subject to the PIDA.
+They are free to reach their own conclusions of matters raised under the PIDA. - ❖ The PIDA contains penalties, including job loss, against wrongdoers or any person who commits a reprisal against an employee suspected of disclosing in the public interest.
 Misleading the Citizens' Representative or his investigators, or falsifying or destroying evidence is punishable under the PIDA, and can result in personal fines of up to \$10,000.